 Supported by the National Garden Scheme

-Scholarships are available for FIVE nurses – in any community specialism – for projects that promote the health benefits of gardening and garden visiting among a group of people in the community.
+Scholarships are available for projects that promote the health benefits of gardening and garden visiting among a group of people in the community.

 Applications are encouraged that aim to improve physical, mental or emotional health, or a combination of these.
 We would also welcome project proposals that in addition contribute to a wider environmental agenda and sustainability within health services, for example by reducing plastic waste or carbon footprint, as long as they are garden-focused.